 SuperCom S7 Protocol Library

-The application is using the high-level functions of the SuperCom S7 Protocol Library for a flexible and speed optimized data exchange with Data Blocks, Marker/Flags, Inputs, Outputs, Counters, Timer, Memory areas, etc.
+The application is using the high-level functions of the SuperCom S7 Protocol Library for a flexible and speed optimized data exchange.
+Read or write operands like Data Blocks, Marker/Flags, Inputs, Outputs, Counters, Timer, Memory areas, etc.

 Despite the professional orientation of the SuperCom S7 Protocol Library it is really easy to use and accompanied by many samples.